ComputationalRadiationPhysics/picongpu/docs/source/dev/sphinx.rst

     pip install -r requirements.txt # --user

 In order to not break any of your existing Python configurations, you can also create a new environment that you only use for building the documentation.
-Since it is possible to install doxygen with conda, the following method employs this way.
+Since it is possible to install doxygen with conda, the following demonstrates this.

 .. code-block:: bash